dta_replace() corrects misspelled entries in a data frame or tibble

 The column in both

-to match entries by (e.g., a unique identifier).- .wrong
+datanddictto match entries by (e.g., a unique identifier).- .wrong

 The column in

-containing the misspelled values to be corrected.- .correct
+dictcontaining the misspelled values to be corrected.- .correct

 The column in

-containing the correct values for the misspelled entries.
+dictcontaining the correct values for the misspelled entries.

 Details

-The function first validates that dat
+The function first validates that dat and dict are data frames

 or tibbles.
-It then fills missing values in the dict
+It then fills missing values in the dict for the columns

-, using a downward fill
+specified in .name and .correct, using a downward fill

 strategy.
-Finally, it replaces misspelled values in dat
+Finally, it replaces misspelled values in dat using a

-dictionary lookup facilitated by matchmaker::match_df()
+dictionary lookup facilitated by matchmaker::match_df().

 Examples